 By focusing on providing value to them and their community and reciprocating any value they give to you, you show that you aren’t just looking for a short-term win.

 During an outreach campaign, I take the following steps to track and nurture the relationships I’m building:

 - First, I add the influencer to my contact management system.
 I use a combination of StreakCRM2, Buzzstream3, and Highrise4.

-- Then, I use either Streak’s ‘Snooze’ feature or the Boomerang Gmail extension to set periodic reminders to check in and see how they’re doing.
+- Then, I use either Streak’s ‘Snooze’ feature, Boomerang Gmail extension, or Right Inbox to set periodic reminders to check in and see how they’re doing.
 For my personal contacts, I add them to my Drip account and tag them as a ‘personal contact’ or ‘client’.

 - After that, If I come across an article or resource that I think they would value — or if I or my client write something that I think they’d enjoy reading — I send them a short note with the article attached.